FlatFilers/angular-adapter/README.md

 [Read more about these changes here](https://flatfile.com/docs/implementing-embeds/)

-There is now only 1 required input, and that is `:token` (which you must receive from your backend).
+There is now only 1 required input, and that is `[token]` (which you must receive from your backend).

 [Read more about generating a Token here](https://flatfile.com/docs/sdk/)

 ## Getting Started with Flatfile & Angular

+We've made it really simple for you to get started with Flatfile with our new Flatfile Component.
+Here's what you'll need to know to get started.

 First, install the dependency via npm: